analytiq-hub/analytiq-hub.github.io/index.md

 * AI for Digital Health
 * AI workflows for administrative and revenue cycle tasks
 * Chat, summarization, RAG
-  * On-prem or deidentified data
+  * On-prem or with deidentified data
 * RPA and IPA automation
 * Business rules engines
 * DevOps, MLOps